britthubs/CharacterStats/README.md

 # CharacterStats
 A program that rolls stats for dnd characters.
-Right now only the 3d6 and 4d6 drop lowest methods are available, but eventually more methods will be added.
+Right now it only supports 3 roll methods, but eventually more methods will be added.

 ## Table of contents
 - [Overview](#overview)